bleykauf/thesis-template/README.md

 # Thesis template

-Uses XeLaTeX, TeX Live and texmk.
+Uses XeLaTeX, TeX Live and `xelatexmk`.
 Made for use in VS Code with the LaTeX Workshop extension.

 ## Installation